|

 Containment,

-handling, and storage of cutting fluids and bulk lubricants, when applicable.
+handling, and storage of cutting fluids and bulk lubricants when applicable.

-OSP is reviewed and signed in accordance with ES&H Manual Chapter
+The OSP is reviewed and signed in

 ·